baz1/XOR/README.md

 xor encrypted-file key > decrypted-file
 ```

-A perhaps faster alternative for creating the key would be:
+A perhaps faster alternative for creating the key would be: (in bash)

 ```
 head --bytes=$(stat -c%s my-private-file) /dev/random > key